pugetive/locust/README.md

         latitude  : 47.621283,
         longitude : -122.348514,
         tags      : ['music', 'seattle center'],
-        content   : 'EMP: an architectural blob with a monorail and some Replacements memorabilia.'
+        content   : 'EMP: an architectural blob with a monorail and some Replacements memorabilia.', zoom      : 18
         },
       ...etc...
     ];